 ROME (ChurchMilitant.com) - An American cardinal has issued a stinging rebuke to American bishops, hitting back at the attempt to downgrade the "preeminent priority" of abortion in Catholic moral teaching.

-"It is absolutely clear that abortion is the pre-eminent social issue," Cdl.
-Raymond Burke categorically said in response to the U.S. Conference of Catholic Bishops (USCCB) controversy over whether Pope Francis prioritizes other social and moral issues on the same level as abortion.
+"It is absolutely clear that abortion is the preeminent social issue," Cdl.
+Raymond Burke categorically said in response to the United States Conference of Catholic Bishops (USCCB) controversy over whether Pope Francis prioritizes other social and moral issues on the same level as abortion.
 "Abortion, from the very first days of the Church, has always been considered to be among the most grievous of sins."

 "In the moral law, the first and principal law has to do with the respect for human life," the outspoken prelate asserted, arguing that "[u]ntil we restore respect for human life, none of the teaching on the other social issues has any solid foundation."

 "What disappoints me most is that 69 bishops would have voted in favor of removing that language — that is an ominous sign," the former prefect of the Apostolic Signatura told The Wanderer.

 At the annual fall meeting of the USCCB in Baltimore, controversy erupted when the bishops were drafting a document on providing guidance to the faithful on voting in elections.

 In a letter to accompany the document "Forming Consciences for Faithful Citizenship," the bishops debated whether to include paragraph 101 from Pope Francis' 2018 apostolic exhortation on holiness, Gaudete et Exsultate.